smarterlabs/cryolayer-docs/docs/setup.md

 ## Configuration Quickstart

+Clone your new repository and install dependencies with `npm install` or `yarn`.

 Edit the `config.js` file in the root of your repository.
 Make sure to set `webflowUrls` and `canonical` to the correct values.

 For a full list of configuration options, see the [Configuration](/configuration) page.